awsdocs/ec2-image-builder-user-guide/doc_source/security-iam-awsmanpol.md

 This policy is attached to the Image Builder service\-linked role when the role is created through Systems Manager\.
 The policy includes the following permissions:
 + **CloudWatch Logs** – Access is granted to create and upload CloudWatch Logs to any log group whose name starts with `/aws/imagebuilder/`\.
-+ **Amazon EC2** – Access is granted for Image Builder to launch EC2 instances in your account, using related snapshots, volumes, network interfaces, security groups, and key pairs as required, as long as the instance and volumes that are being created or used are tagged with `"Created By": "EC2 Image Builder"`\.
++ **Amazon EC2** – Access is granted for Image Builder to create images and launch EC2 instances in your account, using related snapshots, volumes, network interfaces, security groups, and key pairs as required, as long as the image, instance, and volumes that are being created or used are tagged with `Created By: EC2 Image Builder` or `Created By: EC2 Fast Launch`\.

   Image Builder can get information about Amazon EC2 images, instance attributes, instance status, the instance types that are available to your account, launch templates, subnets, and tags on your Amazon EC2 resources\.

+  Image Builder can update image settings to enable or disable faster launching of Windows instances in your account, where the image is tagged with `Created By: EC2 Image Builder`\.

-  Additionally, Image Builder can stop and terminate instances that are running in your account, share Amazon EBS snapshots, create and update images and launch templates, de\-register existing images, add tags, and replicate images across accounts that you have granted permissions to via the **Ec2ImageBuilderCrossAccountDistributionAccess** policy\.
+  Additionally, Image Builder can start, stop, and terminate instances that are running in your account, share Amazon EBS snapshots, create and update images and launch templates, de\-register existing images, add tags, and replicate images across accounts that you have granted permissions to via the **Ec2ImageBuilderCrossAccountDistributionAccess** policy\.
 Image Builder tagging is required for all of these actions, as described previously\.

   To review specific permissions that are granted, see the [policy example](#sec-iam-manpol-AWSServiceRoleForImageBuilder-policy) in this section\.
 + **IAM** – Access is granted for Image Builder to pass any role in your account to Amazon EC2, and to VM Import/Export\.
-+ **AWS KMS** – Access is granted for Amazon EBS to encrypt, decrypt or re\-encrypt Amazon EBS volumes\.
++ **AWS KMS** – Access is granted for Amazon EBS to encrypt, decrypt, or re\-encrypt Amazon EBS volumes\.
 This is crucial to ensure that encrypted volumes work when Image Builder builds an image\.
 + **License Manager** – Access is granted for Image Builder to update License Manager specifications via `license-manager:UpdateLicenseSpecificationsForResource`\.
 + **Amazon SNS** – Write permissions are granted for any Amazon SNS topic in the account\.
 + **Systems Manager** – Access is granted for Image Builder to list Systems Manager commands and their invocations, instance information, inventory entries and automation execution statuses\.
 Image Builder can also send automation signals, and stop automation exeuctions for any resource in your account\.